Mary Porter (politician)

 Born in Caterham, England of a Scottish background, Mary arrived in Australia when she was 12.
 In 1963 Mary graduated as a nurse from Wollongong Hospital and went on to work in New South Wales, Queensland and in the Aboriginal Community of Oenpelli (present-day Gunbalanya).

 In 1967 she again graduated from Wollongong Hospital, this time as a midwife.
 Mary returned to the Northern Territory and used her midwifery skills in many remote and isolated Aboriginal community's before accepting the role of sister in charge of the Dhupuma Residential College for Aboriginal students in Gove.
 In 1979 Mary moved to Canberra working with a group of other women to establish Tuggeranong Community Service, now known as Communities at Work, becoming a community worker when the organisation received funding.
 Mary also worked for the Federal Member for Canberra, Ros Kelly.

 Mary was also instrumental in helping to establish what is now Volunteering ACT and Volunteering Australia, becoming president of both organisations.

-She was awarded a Member of the Order of Australia in 2003 for her services to remote indigenous communities and the broader community and also received the Centenary Medal in the same year.
+She was awarded a Member of the Order of Australia in 2003 for her services to remote indigenous communities and the broader community, having received the Centenary Medal in 2001.

 Mary was elected in October 2004 to represent the electorate of Ginninderra in the Australian Capital Territory Legislative Assembly.
 Her winning of the third seat in Ginninderra resulted in the ALP achieving majority government, the only time this has been achieved by a political party.
 After the 2008 election the Labor minority government needed the support of the Greens, who had won a record result of 4 parliamentary seats.
 As part of the negotiations Green MP Shane Rattenbury was elected Speaker of the ACT Legislative Assembly, the first time the Speaker did not come from the governing party.
 Representing her party, Porter was elected Deputy Speaker under Rattenbury.